-At this stage, it is difficult to know what will be the best system for Thimphu between a single or a double line.
-It depends from the technical possibilities, the annual number of passengers expected, the rolling stock, the cost and so on.
+At this stage, it is difficult to know whether a single of double line is the best system for Thimphu.
+It depends on the technical possibilities, the annual number of passengers expected, the rolling stock, the cost and so on.
 The feasibility study should give us the answer.
-From the first studies, it looks than single line could be enough.
+From the first studies, it looks like a single line could be enough.